 With very few exceptions, all California lawyers must comply with new requirements to:

-Beginning in December 2022, attorneys will be able to fulfill their reporting requirements through My State Bar Profile; law firms and organizations will be able to provide account information for attorneys through agency billing.
-To register a CTA, including IOLTA, you will need to report the year-end balance on December 31 of the reporting period.
+Attorneys can fulfill their reporting requirements through My State Bar Profile; law firms and organizations will be able to provide account information for attorneys through agency billing.
+To register an IOLTA and/or non-IOLTA account you will need to report the year-end balance on December 31 of the reporting period.
 You should use the bank balance on that date (i.e., the balance including only cleared transactions).

 Later phases of the CTAPP will involve further enhancements, including: